PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 builder arguments, fresh/shared scope identity, instrumented order, and callback identity before switching to a delegate; validate sequentially, commit and push, and do not create a pull request.

+## Explicit boundary-batchmatmul/input-unary orchestration: completed state

+The characterized pair now delegates to `passes/boundary_batchmatmul_unary_orchestration.py`.
+A frozen `BoundaryBatchMatMulUnaryContext` contains only ModelIR, layout state, and diagnostics.
+Both cleanup owners are imported directly from `boundary_input_chains` and `input_passthrough_layout`; the phase module does not import the central lowerer.

+`BOUNDARY_BATCHMATMUL_UNARY_PASS_IDS` declares the exact two-step order.
+Every builder call creates one fresh `ModelIRPassStateScope` from the context's ModelIR/layout pair and attaches the identical scope, ModelIR, layout, and diagnostics values to both immutable invocations.
+The shared executor validates both IDs before execution.

+The historical helper is now a four-line zero-argument delegate and remains the same callback object supplied to `LayoutRecoveryContext`.
+Its stable slot between quant/dequant bridge recovery and elementwise roundtrip recovery is unchanged.
+The two direct runner imports were removed from the central lowerer, and architecture checks now require their ownership to reside in stable phase IDs.
+The efficiency fixture executes the explicit runner and still observes one graph-index build across the pair.

+Sequential validation completed as follows:

+- focused boundary-batchmatmul/input-unary orchestration:
+  `7 passed in 0.58s`;
+- focused orchestration plus ordered architecture:
+  `255 passed in 19.25s`;
+- pass-efficiency: `30 passed in 0.57s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 11.00s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, callback identity, runtime pass order, invocation multiplicity, shared- scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory and characterize the adjacent channel-slice/pad-mul shared-scope pair before changing production.
+Freeze its two potentially different keyword contracts, callback-only ownership in the terminal slice/concat phase, stable neighbors, and existing efficiency behavior.
+Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.